 Steel hulls have better abrasion resistance

-Of course, one big advantage of steel is steel is more rugged than aluminium, being tougher and having much superior abrasion resistance when compared to any other boat building material, even aluminium.
 Abrasion resistance is the ability of a material to withstand actions such as rubbing, scraping, or erosion that tends progressively to remove material from its surface.
 Such ability helps to maintain the material's original appearance and structure.

 Steel is a material that is more widely used

-Which is better steel boat hulls or aluminium boat hulls?
+Which is better, steel boat hulls or aluminium boat hulls?